 Mama and baby birds are a first sign of spring — and the perfect way to celebrate Mother's Day.
-This card is fun to customize to your family, and we promise it'll come out great even if you've never watercolored before.
+This card is fun to customize to your family, and it'll come out great even if you've never tried watercolor before.
 Tweet!

 Needle (or thread) painting is a truly artful way to embroider.
 Here, Jessica shows you how to use this technique to create furlike stitching for your second project, a bear cub design.
 She also shares tips for making expressive animal features including eyes, ears, a snout and couched mouth.